odea-project/qAlgorithms/report/report.md

 For those bins that fulfill test conditions, the average DQSB is 0.9.
-This is slightly skewed due to small bins having the same weight as larger ones, while accounting mostly for cases where bins were selected by having poor separation.
+This is slightly skewed due to small bins having the same weight as larger ones while accounting mostly for cases where bins were selected by having poor separation.
 The mean DQS of all points in those bins is 0.97.
 The DQSB can as such not be relied upon exclusively to